YE HONGXING

 Stickers are everywhere.
-On water bottles, laptops, notebooks, car bumpers—cheap, cheerful, and easy to ignore.
+On water bottles, laptops, notebooks, car bumpers—stickers are cheap, cheerful, and easy to ignore.
 But in the hands of Ye Hongxing, they become something else entirely: dense, intricate worlds that compress the noise of contemporary life into tightly packed surfaces.

-Hongxing started working with stickers in 2009, collecting them from Chinese street markets and, later, from places like Michaels and Hobby Lobby while in the U.S. These weren’t chosen for prestige—they were chosen because they were everywhere.
-Pop icons, cartoon bunnies, glitter bombs, military symbols, fragments of innocence and violence jumbled together.
+Hongxing started working with stickers in 2009, collecting them from Chinese street markets and later from places like Michaels and Hobby Lobby.
+These weren’t chosen for prestige—they were chosen because they were everywhere.
+Pop icons, cartoon bunnies, glitter bombs, military symbols were fragments of innocence and violence.
 Each piece begins with the everyday, but ends somewhere dreamlike.
 Since then, she has used stickers to explore Eastern and Western themes of consumerism, pop culture, and humanity’s relationship to the natural world

 Hongxing’s work never preaches.
 It builds tension through material.
 The closer you get, the more it pushes back.
 As she puts it, “The fragmented composition of stickers reinforces the virtual and disjointed characteristics of my pieces.”
 That disjointedness isn’t just a visual effect—it’s a reflection of how it feels to be alive now, surrounded by images, stories, brands, and noise, all at once.